Derek Wayne Johnson

 Derek Wayne Johnson (born February 23, 1983) is an American film director, screenwriter, editor and producer.

 Early life and education

 Born and raised in Carthage, Texas, Johnson began making short films at an early age, winning several awards while still in high school.
 Johnson directed his first feature film, Within Us, in his senior year of film school at Stephen F. Austin State University.
-He graduated with a Bachelor of Arts in Film in 2006.
+He graduated with a Master of Arts in Film.

 Career

 Acting and Directing

 After college, Johnson tried his hand at acting, starring in independent films and appearing in theatrically released and made-for-TV movies.
 Deciding to forgo acting and focus solely on filmmaking, he directed three feature films in Texas and Louisiana, including Broken Blood and Scrape, before landing in California.

 Documentaries

 Upon arriving in Hollywood, Johnson directed John G. Avildsen: King of the Underdogs, about the Academy Award-winning director whose credits include Rocky and The Karate Kid.
 The documentary features interviews with Sylvester Stallone, Ralph Macchio, Martin Scorsese, Talia Shire, Burt Reynolds and many more.
 Alongside John Avildsen and the cast and crew of The Karate Kid, Johnson received a Commendation by the City of Los Angeles for his documentary and its association with The Karate Kid legacy.
 In 2022, Johnson and his documentary were mentioned in Ralph Macchio‘s New York Times Bestselling book Waxing On: The Karate Kid and Me.